 The return of Tristan Rogers (Robert Scorpio) to "General Hospital" is short lived, it seems.
 According to head writer Ron Carlivati, the actor will be leaving the canvas in February.
 "I had no idea @tristanrogers was leaving.
 I found out last night.
 I now have 1 day to write him out of a big Feb Sweeps storyline," Carlivati tweeted earlier today.
 He added, "Meanwhile, you will see a lot of Robert between now and February!
 And please respect @tristanrogers and his decision.
 Thanks."

 When the news broke that Charles Shaughnessy and Patsy Pease were headed back to “Days of our Lives” as Shane and Kimberly, daytime fans went wild.
 The two halves of the show’s former supercouple haven’t been in Salem at the same time since Alice’s funeral over three years ago, so their brief return — placed right in the midst of November Sweeps — has been viewed as an early holiday present by many.
-But as both actors tell Soap Opera Network, their quick drop into Salem won’t exactly be merry and bright, considering their onscreen daughter’s (Theresa, Jen Lilley) drug overdose is what brings them back to town!
+But as both actors tell Soap Opera Network, their quick drop into Salem won’t exactly be merry and bright, considering a suicide attempt by their onscreen daughter, Theresa (Jen Lilley), is what brings them back to town!
 Read on for the full storyline scoop as well as Pease and Shaughnessy’s thoughts about returning to the soap that helped make them household names!